 In 1892, he earned his license to practice medicine from the Hong Kong College of Medicine for Chinese.
-Frustrated by the backward and repressive Qing Dynasty, he started on the course that would lead to the Chinese revolution of 1911.
+Frustrated by the backward and repressive Qing Dynasty, he started on the course leading to the Chinese revolution of 1911.

 He traveled several times to the mainland United States to raise money and enlist support from Chinese communities.
-He first arrived in the United States in 1905, when he was living in exile after participating in two failed uprisings against the Qing Dynasty.
+Sun first arrived in the United States in 1905, while living in exile.
+He had already participated in two failed uprisings against the Qing Dynasty.

-It was the era of the Chinese Exclusion Act of 1882, when people of Chinese descent were forbidden to enter the United States.
-The only way Sun had gotten into the United States was by producing a fake birth certificate showing he was born in Hawaii.
+Then, the Chinese Exclusion Act of 1882 forbade people of Chinese descent to enter the United States.
+Sun got into the United States by producing a fake birth certificate showing his Hawaiian birth.

-Nor was Boston hospitable to the Chinese people.
-In 1903, police and immigration officials surrounded Chinatown at dusk and raided homes and businesses without warrants.
-Using a murder as an excuse, they rounded up 234 Chinatown residents who couldn’t produce their papers immediately and deported 45 of them.
+Official Boston had no love for the Chinese people then.
+In 1903, police and immigration officials surrounded Chinatown at dusk.
+They then raided homes and businesses without warrants.
+Using a murder as an excuse, they rounded up 234 Chinatown residents who couldn’t produce their papers immediately.
+They deported 45 of them.

 The Chinese Revolution

 In 1911, Sun planned to return on a fundraising tour along the northern United States to raise money for the revolution.
 Starting in Portland, Ore., he planned to cross the country speaking and raising money.
-New England was at the end of their tour, including the cities of Boston, Springfield, Mass., Hartford, Conn., and Providence, R.I.
+He would end his tour in the New England cities of Boston, Springfield, Hartford and Providence.

-Somewhere in the Rocky Mountains, Sun got the news on Oct.
-12 that his followers had overthrown the Qing Dynasty two days earlier.
+On Oct 12, 1911, Sun got the news somewhere in the Rocky Mountains that his followers had overthrown the Qing Dynasty two days earlier.
 He hurried on to China through Europe where he was inaugurated as the provisional president of the Republic of China.
-(The fundraising tour, by the way, raised $140,000, which would be about $3.5 million today).
+(The fundraising tour, by the way, raised $140,000, which would amount to about $3.5 million today).

 Overseas Chinese played such a vital role in overthrowing the imperial Qings that Sun himself recognized them as the ‘Mother of the Revolution.’

 Sun died of liver cancer on March 12, 1925 at the age of 58.
-One month after he died, a memorial ceremony for him was held in Boston's Chinatown.
+One month after he died, Boston’s Chinatown held a memorial ceremony for him.